-Medical leave and maternity allowance (Concedii medicale și indemnizații pentru maternitate)
+Medical leave and maternity allowance (Concedii medicale şi indemnizaţii pentru maternitate).
 Insured women are entitled to receive medical leave for pregnancy and confinement for a period of 126 days and during this period they receive maternity allowance.

 Pregnancy leave is granted for a period of 63 days before giving birth, while confinement leave is granted for a period of 63 days after giving birth.
 The two types of leaves can compensate each other, according to the medical recommendation, but the minimum duration of confinement leave is of 42 days.
-Insured women that are entitled to disability benefits may receive, on request, a medical leave for pregnancy, starting with the 6th month of pregnancy.
+Insured women that are entitled to disability benefits may receive, upon request, a medical leave for pregnancy, from the 6th month of pregnancy.
 The gross monthly amount of maternity allowance is 85% of the calculation base.
 This indemnity is financed entirely from the budget of the National Fund of Health Insurance.

-The leave and indemnity for caring for an ill child (Concedii medicale şi indemnizaţii pentru îngrijirea copilului bolnav)

-Insured persons benefit of leave and indemnity for caring for children up to the age of 7 or in case of children with disabilities up to the age of 18.
+Leave and indemnity for caring for an ill child (Concedii medicale și indemnizații pentru îngrijirea copilului bolnav).
+Insured persons can benefit of leave and indemnity for caring for children up to the age of 7 or in case of children with disabilities up to the age of 18.
 The maximum duration for this indemnity is 45 days per year for one child with some exceptions, in case of certain diseases, when this duration can be extended.
 The quantum is 85% of the calculation base.

-The leave and indemnity of maternal risk (Concedii medicale și indemnizații de risc maternal)
+Leave and indemnity of maternal risk (Concedii medicale și indemnizații de risc maternal)